CeranPaul/MeshPackSolo/README.md

 MeshGen contains functions of a more practical nature.

-The code isn't included here, but Meshes can be written to STL files.
+The code isn't included here yet, but Meshes can be written to STL files.